dart-lang/language/accepted/future-releases/language-versioning/language-versioning.md

 Again, we should invest in tools that automate migration to new language versions, at least as well as technically possible.
 That tool definitely needs to know about all language versions since 2.0.

-The _Dart formatter_ might be more affected than other tools, because it can be run on individual files, without having the package resolution configuration that we would piggy-back the versioning on.
+The _Dart formatter_ might be more affected than other tools, because it can be run on individual files, or even parts of files, without having the package resolution configuration that we would piggy-back the versioning on.
 Since the Dart formatter still uses the analyzer for parsing, it might be handled by the analyzer's knowledge of `pubspec.yaml`.
 The analyzer will need version information in all cases.
 Defaulting to the most recent version when there is no other hint is the obvious choice.
 The Dart formatter also needs to be able to _output_ all supported versions, which may be complicated (especially if we do something like adding optional semicolons in a version).

 Another issue is that _during_ migration, a file may not yet be at the level that the package intends.

+So far, all planned language changes are *syntactically* backwards compatible (no existing syntax parses differently in a newer language version, even though it might change *semantics*), so it should be possible for the Dart formatter to parse and format code in a version independent manner.
+As long as we keep this true, having breaking changes only in the semantics, not the grammar, the problem above might not be an issue.

 If a package increases its SDK requirement, it also changes the default language level.